zslwyuan/Odecomp/README.md

 In this work, for online tensor decomposition, Odecomp is proposed, which will decompose the tensors before/during the procedure of training, as efforts to improve the performance of training and the accuracy of inference.
 For the pre-training tensor decomposition, various approaches will be evaluate and for the in-training tensor decomposition, several strategies, incremental rank reduction and rank fading, will be applied to enable gradient descent algorithm for tensor decomposition and improve the overall performance of decomposition.

+### 0. Acknowledgement

+Currently, part of the source code is open to the community, through which reader might be able to get the fundamental idea of Odecomp.
+This project is begun as the course project of ELEC5470 Convex Optimization, HKUST.
+Thank Prof. Palomar, TA Junyan LIU and TA Ziping ZHAO a lot for their patience and time dedicated into this interesting course.

 ### 1. Highlights of Odecomp

    1) Pre-training decomposition is implemented to make full use of the process of training, to widely search for proper